capncapes/capncapes.github.io/_posts/2018-09-15-what-is-seo.md

 date: 2018-09-15 20:47:59 -0400
 featured_image: {
   src: "what-is-seo.jpeg",
-  title: "What is Search Engine Optimization?",
+  title: "What is search engine optimization?",
   alt: "Google search engine query" }
 category: MarTech
 tags: ["SEO"]
 featured: true
+published: true
 ---

 Most small business owners and marketers are constantly thinking of new ways to promote their business.
 One of the most affordable and effective tools is a well-crafted website and knowledge of search engine optimization (SEO).
 But what is SEO exactly?